animegolem/proportions-et-relations-colorees/README.md

 **Notable Changes**

-- Moved to a cross platform portable electron app
+- Moved to a cross-platform/portable electron app
 - New Tool: Inline Eye Dropper and Color Picker
 - Option to export a formated "analysis" png combining the color graph + original image.
 - Electon Application supports dragging images anywhere in the window for quick analysis.